Are you trying to drive traffic to your artist website, and keep finding the results from your efforts less than desirable?

 I look back over the past fifteen years and realize how much I learned about selling art online.

-Most online marketing strategies have come and gone, but there are a few strategies that will be around for the long-term.
+Most online marketing strategies have come and gone, but a few strategies will be around for the long-term.

 I call this the foundation of digital marketing.